ojilles/jilles.net/_posts/2011-07-23-stamped-not-mashed-potatos.md

 ![Die you potato, die!][ph2]

 Stamp them till they're maybe 1 to 2 cm in height, not more.
 Make sure they're jagged on top.
-Here, another exmaple:
+Here, another example:

 ![Me trying to squash a few of the 'taters][ph4]